 Design of the Garden

 The walkway of the Rosary Garden is designed to resemble a rosary strand with beads.
 Its path winds to five different granite arches, with each arch containing a set of one decade of the Rosary.
-Each set of mysteries has a different-colored bordered: the Joyful, blue; the Sorrowful, purple; Luminous, white; and Glorious, gold.
+Each set of mysteries has a different-colored border: the Joyful, blue; the Sorrowful, purple; Luminous, white; and Glorious, gold.
 The mosaics were designed by David Gavasheli, and created by Artistic Mosaics by Travisanutto of Spilimbergo, Italy.

 The First Arch